 Guide

-Time block your week in 6 steps
+How to time block your week in 6 steps

 Set aside 20–30 minutes, ideally on a Sunday or Monday morning, and work through these steps in order.